Blockchaire/Blockchaire/UniswapDataCollection/ReadME.txt

 Where the original files were in the swaps/burns/mints subdirectories.
 The saved output from the queries is saved into the "_output" files.
 It is not necessary to have the same filestructure, and one can change the directories by editing the jupyter notebook.

+Working on cleaning up the code and collecting the data in a more efficient manner